Surrey’s Passchendaele, 31 July to 10 November 1917

 I am very lucky, I think to get off so very lightly, considering what some of my men got & I have just changed into clean clothes & had a good tea and feel most happy and comfortable to be out of it – when my hand is better I will write you further…"

-Link to large image of letter from RC SherriffWithin a few days of being injured, Sherriff had arrived at Netley Royal Victoria Military Hospital in Hampshire.
+Link to large image of letter from R C SherriffWithin a few days of being injured, Sherriff had arrived at Netley Royal Victoria Military Hospital in Hampshire.
 His wounds appeared to heal well and after a few weeks, he was declared fit to return to service.
 However, because of an outbreak of boils on areas of his body in which he had been wounded, Sherriff was sent from Netley to St Thomas's Hospital in London for treatment.
 He seems to have remained at St Thomas's until October 1917.
 Following his recovery he was attached to the 3rd Battalion, the East Surrey Regiment at Grand Shaft Barracks, Dover, and never returned to active service in France.
 He died in 1975.

-Available on the website is an index to 36,000 Surrey newspaper articles covering a wide range of wartime themes.
+To discover more about Surrey's Passchendaele, please visit the Surrey in the Great War website which also has an index to 36,000 Surrey newspaper articles covering a wide range of wartime themes.

-DVDs of digital images of some of the Surrey newspapers are held at Surrey History Centre, Redhill Library and Caterham Valley Library.
+Dvds of digital images of some of the Surrey newspapers are held at Surrey History Centre, Redhill Library and Caterham Valley Library.
 Other titles are available via the British Newspaper Archive (free to use at Surrey History Centre and all Surrey Libraries):

 To read more about R C Sherriff at Passchendaele see: